 “My boyfriend.
 He stops speaking when we’re apart.”

 “That is so cute,” he gushes.
 All male flight attendants are gay.

 After switching to a commuter flight in Chicago, it’s after dark when I land in Ames.
 No Jetway there.
 I see my family waving from inside the terminal.
 The surprise is ‘Gator, who has an arm around each twin.
 He’s finally seen the light.

 “Tell me the news, ‘Gate.
 You seem ready to burst.”
 I know he’s ready to land a knockout punch himself.
-I’ve just arrived at the Ames Airport.
-The whole family is there.

 “Jist takin’ your advice and example, Andy.
 I cain’t jist love one person,” he crows with an arm around each of my twin sisters.

 “And we swore never to exclude one another from our lives,” Angie explains how twin-think goes along with his plan.

 It’s exactly what Jack and I have been thinking for quite a while.
 The twins are never going to be apart.
 ‘Gator is so larger than life, he needs two girls to satisfy his every need.